 Researchers Delroy Paulhus and Kevin Williams identified The Dark Triad of Personality: narcissism (entitled self-importance), Machiavellianism (strategic exploitation and deceit) and psychopathy (callousness and cynicism).
 They show that most ordinary people have at least a few of those traits.
 But only a few.
 That dovetails nicely with Dr. Hare’s PCL test showing that ordinary people score from 0-5 on the PCL scale of 0-40.

 Extreme psychopaths cannot feel compassion or guilt.
 They can charm when needed, and they can ruin people's lives on a whim as easily as killing a fly.
 They're extremely selfish.
 They cannot change and can actually control psychotherapists trying to diagnose and change them.
-As just one example of many: Paul Beart was convicted in England of a brutal rape and sentenced to five years.
+As just one example of many: Paul Beart was convicted in England of a brutal rape and sentenced to five years in prison.
 He quickly convinced prison staff that he was fit and was released two years early.
 He soon raped and murdered Deborah O'Sullivan, a random stranger.

 The traditional nature/nurture theory says that your behavior is roughly a 50/50 mix of nature (your genes) and nurture (your parental/societal influences).